UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 <br>

 1. **What prices should be queried for and from which markets?**
 >>> a.
 This should match the markets and pairs listed in the `Markets and Data Sources` section.
+It is recommended to have prices from 3 or more markets.

 2. **Pricing interval**
 >>> a.
 Should timestamps for pricing queries be rounded?